 Welcome back to Leader Talk!
-In this episode, we had the pleasure of chatting with Angela Orsaris, Managing Director of The Market Intelligence Co., a leading industrial market intelligence and research company.
+In episode 36, we had the pleasure of chatting with Angela Orsaris, Managing Director of The Market Intelligence Co., a leading industrial market intelligence and research company.

 With close to 40 years of experience in market intelligence and market research, Angela has dedicated herself to helping build better businesses through research.